Colio Estate Wines

 Colio Estate Wines is a 240 acre vineyard and winery in Harrow, Ontario, Canada, that opened in 1980.

 Its brand includes CEV Signature Series-Limited Edition Wines, Colio Estate Vineyards Ultra Premium, Colio Estate VQA Varietals and Premium, Colio Varietals and Blends and Girls' Night Out.
 They produce ice wines, sparkling wines and St. Tropez Non-Alcoholic Cocktail.
+They have won over 450 awards in global competitions.

 Winemakers

 Carlo Negri immigrated from Italy in 1980 to be Colio Estate Wines' first wine maker.
 His 30 year long career is credited with the flourishing wine/tourism of the Lake Erie North-Shore area.
 Carlo won the "Tony Aspler Cuvée Award of Excellence" in 2005, an honor awarded to those who have "done most to further the aims and aspirations of the Ontario Wine Industry".
 Carlo and the winery won two Gold Medals in 2002, for the CEV Merlot Reserve in the Red Wine Category, and for CEV Carlo Negri Signature Meritage in the Limited Edition Red Wine category.
 They also won "Best in Category" honors the same year.
 After his death in July 2014, Colio Estate Wines set up a $10,000 scholarship.
 Partnering with both St. Clair College and Brock University, the scholarship offers $5,000 to students studying culinary arts and hospitality and another $5,000 to students studying winemaking.

 In 2003, the winery hired winemaker Tim Reilly and moved their vineyard manager, Kevin Donohue, to the winemaking team.
 Reilly became head of winemaking from 2007–2012.
 The winery has since acquired 21 acre in the Niagara-on-the-Lake region.